syarul/IWOL-OpenAI-translate/README.md

 ...
 ```

-and rerun `node index.js content/1189490/2826780370/plugins/Translations/etc.txt` again
+Rerun the command: `node index.js content/1189490/2826780370/plugins/Translations/etc.txt`

-> Keep the line position intact

-For example here from line 1 to 9 will be retranslated.
+For example, lines 1 to 9 will be retranslated.

-If you wish to revert to the original lines translation, empty the lines you want to revert and you can pass 4th argument `revert` instead retranslating it will revert back to the original translation done by the [AMA Team](https://discord.gg/AvtuzagYfY).
+If you want to revert to the original translation done by the [AMA Team](https://discord.gg/AvtuzagYfY), empty the lines you want to revert and use the following command:

 `node index.js content/1189490/2826780370/plugins/Translations/etc.txt revert`

 ## Analogy

-If you wish to customize how the analogy line works, modify index.js line 24.
+If you want to customize how the analogy line works, modify line 24 in index.js:

 ```js
 // you can modify to make your own analogy to tell the AI how to deal with the translation